streambinder/spotitube/docs/design.md

 ## Decider

-For each Track passed over by the Fetcher, it queries every provider defined (e.g. YouTube), looking for a result that best matches the given track data.
+For each Track passed over by the Fetcher, it queries every provider defined (currently YouTube and Qobuz), looking for a result that best matches the given track data.

 ## Collector

 This component is split in three parts:

 1. Downloader: downloads the result which the Decider picked for the given track.
-2. Composer: queries every lyrics provider defined (e.g. Genius) and — if found — downloads it.
+2. Composer: queries every lyrics provider defined (currently Genius and LRCLIB) and — if found — downloads it, preferring synced LRC over plain text when available.
 3. Painter: downloads the artwork from the URL which was given by Spotify APIs.

 ## Processor

-The Processor applies further customization to the asset, such as rebalancing the volume of the track file or encoding all the metadata collected as ID3 (MP3) metadata.
+The Processor applies further customization to the asset, such as rebalancing the volume of the track file (via `ffmpeg`'s `volumedetect`) or encoding all the metadata collected as ID3 (MP3) metadata.

 ## Installer